NateRiver4612/google-play1/README.md

 [![Product Name Screen Shot][product-screenshot]](https://google-play1.vercel.app/entertainment)

-For the Front-End, <a href="https://beta.reactjs.org/">ReactJS</a> is the best best Framwork for building front-end back in 2020 for its powers including flexibility, speed, reusable components, easy to approach, etc. For the back-end, we host all of our data in Firestore, Fireabase Storage, and Firebase Authentication for monitoring users google account, this website doesn't have server-side instead, we using APIs for Firebase document query for fetching and updating from database.
+For the Front-End, <a href="https://beta.reactjs.org/">ReactJS</a> is the best best Framwork for building front-end back in 2020 for its powers including flexibility, speed, reusable components, easy to approach, etc. For State-Managing we use Redux and ReduxSaga middleware.
+On the server-side, we host all of our data in Firestore, Fireabase Storage, and Firebase Authentication for monitoring users google account, this website doesn't have server-side instead, we using APIs for Firebase document query for fetching and updating from database.
 Finally host our website on <a href="https://vercel.com/dashboard">Vercel</a>.

 ### Built With